PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 initialiser List
   A comma-delimited list of expressions enclosed in curly braces `{}`; used to initialize a `struct` or an array.

+Input
+  The process of sending data or instructions to a computer system for processing.
+The data comes from input devices.
+The computer's CPU processes the input to generate meaningful {term}`output`.

 Integer type
   Type for integer values (whole numbers - positive and negative and zero).
 May be preceded by one or two modifiers - `signed`, `unsigned`, `short`, `long`, `long long`.
 The modifiers may be used on their own, and `int` is implied; but `signed` and `unsigned` may also precede `char`.